 Be forewarned.
 This apple pie is not one of those that the slices will come out of the pan picture-perfect.
 It’s going to be a bit messy and may fall apart a little.
 Besides that, my Mama and Grandmama didn’t do “fluting” on the edge of their pies, but simply mashed the tines of a fork around the edges to seal the bottom and top crust together.
 I guess it’s not the prettiest, but it’s effective and it’s the “family” way, so that’s the way I do it, too.
 Feel free to get as fancy as you like.

 Are you getting our weekly newsletters?
 It’s easy to sign up by clicking here and then you won’t miss anything.

-The recipe calls for “tart” apples.
-My preferred apple for this pie is the Granny Smith variety.
+The apple pie recipe calls for “tart” apples.
+My preferred apple for it is the Granny Smith variety.